Shrinivas-py/Cybersecurity-IDS-and-Attack-Path-Intelligence-System/README.md

 # GraphShield 🛡️
-### Predictive Network Intrusion Detection and Attack Path Intelligence System
+### A Framework for Predictive Network Intrusion Detection

 > *Every other system optimizes routes between locations.
 GraphShield secures the network those routes run on.*